Binance affiliate program · Updated July 2026

 - You just want a rebate on your own trading.
 You don't need to join any program — you bind into an existing channel.
 Requirement: a verified account, bound within the window.
 That's it.

 - You want to refer friends casually (referral program).
-Open to every verified user, instant, no review.
+Open to every verified user, instant, no approval step.
 Lower commission share, but zero bar.

 - You want the higher creator commission band (affiliate program).
 Application-based.
-Binance reviews your audience and channel.
-Higher ceiling — up to around 41% on spot and 30% on futures — but you must be approved.
+Binance vets your audience and channel.
+Higher published rates — a 41–50% band on spot and a 40% futures base of which 10% goes to the invitee, leaving 30% — but you must be approved.

 The requirements, side by side